niokagi/simple-music-reccs/README.md

 # Simple Music Recommendation

-An experimental project exploring music recommendations based on "Audio DNA" rather than just popularity Most recommendation systems are heavily biased towards what's trending.
-This project takes a different approach: it treats music as **mathematical data**.

-By analyzing intrinsic audio features (like `loudness`, `energy`, `valence`, and `acousticness`), this engine attempts to find songs that *feel* the same, regardless of whether they are global hits or hidden gems.
+An experimental project exploring music recommendations based on "Audio DNA" by analyzing intrinsic audio features (like `loudness`, `energy`, `valence`, and `acousticness`), this engine attempts to find songs that *feel* the same, regardless of whether they are global hits or hidden gems.
 It uses a **Weighted K-Nearest Neighbors (KNN)** algorithm with a custom logic layer to ensure the recommendations make sense musically and historically.

 ## Getting Started